anandaswarup/RNN-TTS/README.md

 # Recurrent Neural Network based Text-to-Speech systems

 This repository contains code to train a End-to-End Speech Synthesis system, based on the Tacotron2 model with modifications as described in [Location Relative Attention Mechanisms for Robust Long-Form Speech Synthesis](https://arxiv.org/pdf/1910.10288.pdf).
+Currently only English is supported in this codebase.

 The system consists of two parts: